react-epfl/chachachat/protocol.md

     // have a look at passport.js

-The server replies with a list of messages the users has'nt received yet:
+The server replies with a list of messages the users hasn't received yet:

     {
       name: 'newMessages',
       args: [{
-        roomId: Id,
+        roomId: RoomId,
         messages: [ Message ]
       }, ... ]
     }